Nicola-Taddei/Duckietown-dataset-generator/solution/README.md

-# dt-object-detection-exercise
+# mobile segmentation solution for Duckietown
-Repo for the object detection homework
+This is based on the Object Detection Exercise repository.

 ## Setup